The Best Tablets for Graphic Design: Our top Picks

 Cons

-Wacom Mobile Studio Pro: Best For Professionals
+Wacom Mobile Studio Pro: Best Desktop perfomance

 Wacom Mobile Studio is a massive tablet from Wacom, specially designed for creatives who are serious about their craft.
 This tablet takes the spot as the best professional-level tablet for both artists and graphic designers.